 Occasionally readers write and ask to come check out what we do and to stay with us.
 We don't want to appear rude (maybe we are? if so. okay, we're rude) but we feel it is in the best interest of our family to keep these boundaries around our home and family time.
 We don't host people we don't know in our home.
 We'll bump into you during the work day but our nights and our home are reserved for our family, close friends, and immediate family to visit.

-Many ministries use teams as a way to increase their income and to fund their programs, those are the ministries you'll find offering dozens of team trips each year.
+Many ministries use the STM model and teams as a way to increase their income and to fund their programs, those are the ministries you'll find offering dozens and dozens of team trips each year.